Frequently Asked Questions

 Do you have a park newspaper that's available online?

-Many of your questions will be answered in our park newspaper, the Visitor Guide.
-Look here for important phone numbers, opening/closing dates, camping, lodging, dining, shopping, showers, activities, attractions, front-country hiking trails, wilderness permits, food storage, safety, road construction delays, where to find gasoline, vehicle length advisories, shuttle service, a park map, and more.
+Many of your questions will be answered in our park newspaper.
+It contains information about open hours for facilities, camping, lodging, dining, shopping, showers, activities, front-country hiking trails, wilderness permits, food storage, safety, where to find gasoline, vehicle length advisories, shuttle service, a park map, and more.

 What will the weather be like during my visit?

-Ride our free shuttles in the park, or ride into the park from nearby cities for a small fee!
-Park shuttles generally operate in Sequoia National Park from approximately late-May through early September, and during the winter holiday season on a limited schedule.
-A new free shuttle service is also operating in Kings Canyon National Park.
+Fare-free shuttles are available in the Giant Forest, Lodgepole, and Wuksachi area of Sequoia National Park.
+It is also possible to ride into Sequoia National Park from cities between Visalia and Three Rivers for a small fee!
+Park shuttles generally operate from approximately late-May through early September, and during the winter holiday season on a limited schedule.

 Are the bears safe?
 Will I see them during my visit?